Moraine, Ohio: Economy

 The GM Moraine Assembly auto plant closed on December 23, 2008, and 2,400 workers lost their jobs.
-In October 2015, Fuyao Glass America began producing automobile glass in 1.4 million square feet of the former GM Moraine building.
-The site now employs more than 2,000 workers.purchased from IRG by China-based Fuyao Glass Industry Group Co.
+In October 2015, Fuyao Glass America began producing automobile glass in the 1.4 million square foot facility of the former GM Moraine plant.
+The site now employs more than 2,000 workers.
+It was purchased from IRG by China-based Fuyao Glass Industry Group Co.
 Ltd. and began operations in late 2015.
 Fuyao manufactures automotive glass for GM and other automakers.
-By the time the plant entered full-scale production in October 2016, the company has invested $1 billion in the U.S. subsidiary, with long-term plans to grow to 5,000 employees in the United States.
-By the end of 2016 the plant brought an estimated $280 million to the Ohio economy and employed 2,000 people in Moraine.
+By the time the plant entered full-scale production in October 2016, the company had invested $1 billion in the U.S. subsidiary, with long-term plans to grow to 5,000 employees in the United States.
+By the end of 2016, the plant had brought an estimated $280 million to the Ohio economy and employed 2,000 people in Moraine.

+The Moraine Airpark is located in the city.

 Parks and recreation

-Moraine also has an excellent parks department that includes an indoor recreational center (Payne Recreation Center), a civic center (Gerhardt), bike trails and system of small neighborhood parks.
-The Deer Meadow Park has a skate park and pond that is stocked with bluegill, catfish, bass & perch.
+Moraine has a parks department that includes an indoor recreational center (Payne Recreation Center), a civic center (Gerhardt), bike trails and system of small neighborhood parks.
+The Deer Meadow Park has a skate park and pond.
 The park entrance connects to the city's three-mile bike trail that follows Pinnacle Road to Main Street, then connects to the Great Miami Recreational Trail.

-Three of Moraine's neighborhood parks have recently been renovated with new playground equipment; C.F.
-Holliday School Park received new equipment in 2009, as well as two walking bridges connecting the park to the new Oak Pointe subdivision that is currently being developed.
-Ora Everetts Park (adjacent to the Gerhardt Civic Center) received $15,000 in new equipment in 2010.
-Lehigh Park is in the process of being renovated with $28,000 worth of new playground equipment.

 The city offers free garden plots to its residents on 12 acres located in a rural section of the city.
 Moraine also operates a boat ramp on East River Road to allow access to the Great Miami River, which passes through the center of the city.